Joao-Tiago-Almeida/NLG-model/README.md

 # NLG-model

 Natural Language Generation model which produces a report from a formatted input as excel or tableau.
-The input is a table whether excel or tableau and it is used [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) to access to the data and produces a final report.
+The input is a table whether excel or tableau and it is used [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) to access the data and produces a final report.

 ## Pratical Example